jmiemirza/MMFM-Challenge/README.md

 <!-- - 3rd Place: $2000 -->

-The top 3 performers will be declared as the challenge winners and receive a cash prize, details about this will be shared later.
+The challenge winners will be awarded with $10K in prizes sponsored by TensorLeap, and details about this will be shared later.

-The three winners will also be invited for spotlight talks at the workshop.
-Details about the talk will be shared with the winners after the challenge conclusion and before the workshop date.

 # Important Dates
-- Phase 1 deadline: 15th May 2024
+- Phase 1 Data Release: March 20 2024
-- Phase 2 deadline: 30th May 2024
+- Phase 2 Data Release: May 20 2024
+- Final Evaluation Open: May 20 2024
-- Announcement of winners: 8th June 2024
+- Phase 1&2 Due Date: 5th June 2024

 # Rules